pqcfox/mastiff/README.md

 # mastiff

-An implementation of the classic Bulldog VLIW compiler in Rust.
+Mastiff is an implementation of the famous Bulldog VLIW compiler in the Rust programming language.

 ## What's VLIW?